dmbarbour/awelon/AboutABC.md

 Algorithmic details are not settled.
 Thoughts:

 * want a simple, unambiguous, deterministic specificiation
-* secure hash A,B: separate halves of SHA3-384
+* secure hash CT, BC: independent halves of SHA3-384
 * base64url encoding of hashes in capability text
 * compress: LZW+Huffman (or LZW variant, like LZAP or LZW-GC)
 * encrypt: AES in CTR mode; fixed nonce (or simple function of key)